Christian M. 5 min read

 Some digesters, especially the larger ones, have the size to accumulate significant amounts of biogas, making it suitable for refinement into biomethane.

-This product has properties similar to natural gas (the fossil fuel) and can act as a direct “renewable” replacement and be injected into the national gas grid.
-The refinement process requires removing CO₂ and other impurities from this by-product to ensure it is at least 95% methane.
+This product has properties similar to natural gas (a fossil fuel) and can serve as a direct renewable replacement, capable of being injected into the national gas grid.
+After undergoing a refinement process to remove CO₂ and other impurities, energy suppliers can sell biogas as a green business energy product.

 Digestate Output